entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

     export default WidgetElement;

-Its responsibility is rendering the react app and syncing the react app state in a `config` property, that *must* be named that way.
+Its responsibility is rendering the React app and syncing the React app state in a `config` property.
+That *must* be named that way.
 The key to App Builder communication is that it works in three steps:

 -   App Builder reads `config` property when the widget config screen is